Wie is de Mol? (Dutch TV series) season 25: Episode 9

 Each candidate has 30 minutes to individually collect paper boats from the water using a bamboo fishing pole.
 Each paper boat contains one third of a circle of a certain color.
 Once a candidate collects three thirds of the same color to form a circle, €300 is added to the pot.

 After forming each circle, candidates can also select a video of an eliminated contestant's decisions in the "Karakteristiek" assignment of episode 1, and their pre-season interview, to later watch.
-The decisions in these events were used to determine the Mole during the first episode.
+The decisions in these events were used to determine the Mole.
 Each eliminated contestant's video can only be claimed by one candidate.

 €1,500 was earned for the pot, bringing the final pot to €8,055.